 Sometimes a contract specifies that a party is to perform his part of the agreement to the satisfaction of the other party, or to the satisfaction of a third party (such as an architect or engineer).
 In such cases, satisfaction is usually required, provided the other party or third person does not unreasonably withhold approval.

 Historically, strict and exact compliance with a contract was required.
-Even a minor deviation from the terms of one party's promise would completely excuse total nonperformance by the other party, or would be grounds for the other party suing for breach of contract.
+Even a minor deviation from the terms of one party’s promise would completely excuse total nonperformance by the other party or would be grounds for the other party suing for breach of contract.
 Now, such strict compliance is unnecessary, and substantial performance is sufficient.
 If a party does not perform her part of a contract exactly, but does perform it substantially, the other party would not be justified in refusing to complete her part of the bargain.
 In such a case, the party who gives substantial performance can sue the other party for breach of contract.
-She cannot, however, demand the full contract value for her substantial performance, because it was not complete or perfect performance.
+She cannot, however, demand the full contract value for her substantial performance, because it was not a complete or perfect performance.
 She is entitled to recover only the value of what she actually did.

 For example, suppose a customer orders a car with certain accessories.
 If the car is delivered with one or more of the accessories missing, the dealer is not entitled to the full contract price for the car.
-Arguably, delivery of the car may be substantial performance of the contract.
+Arguably, delivery of the car may be a substantial performance of the contract.
 If the buyer refused to pay, such refusal could be grounds for a breach of contract suit by the dealer.
-The dealer's recovery would be limited to the contract price of the car less the value of the missing accessories.
+The dealer’s recovery would be limited to the contract price of the car less the value of the missing accessories.
 The buyer might also be able to sue the dealer for specific performance or damages.

 Anything less than substantial performance is called partial performance.
 For purposes of determining whether a party has lived up to her contract, partial performance is no performance at all.
 If a party’s performance is not in substantial compliance with her side of an agreement, she cannot sue if the other party repudiates the contract.
 Moreover, the other party has a cause of action against her for breach of contract.
 If the injured party does sue, the defendant can set off the value of her partial performance against the damages resulting from her breach of contract.

 For example, suppose a homeowner contracts with a tree surgeon to remove several dead trees from her property for an agreed price of $200.
-The tree surgeon fells the trees, leaves the fallen trees where they landed, and stops work.
+The tree surgeon cuts the trees, leaves the fallen trees where they landed, and stops work.
 The tree surgeon has performed some work, but his work is only partial performance; he cannot collect the full agreed price for merely felling the trees.
-Nevertheless, if the homeowner sues him for breach of contract, then the value of cutting the trees down must be deducted from the damages due the homeowner by reason of the tree surgeon's breaking his promise.
+Nevertheless, if the homeowner sues him for breach of contract, then the value of cutting the trees down must be deducted from the damages due to the homeowner by reason of the tree surgeon’s breaking his promise.